 Aave V2 is a mature but aging lending protocol.
-While it benefits from Aave's strong brand and governance infrastructure, its legacy status means declining liquidity and lower security priority.
+Its legacy status means declining liquidity, lower security priority, and now reduced governance coverage following the ACI/BGD Labs exit.
 Users with remaining V2 positions should actively plan migration to V3 to access better risk parameters and deeper liquidity.

 Top Risks

 Aave V2 is a legacy deployment with active migration to V3/V4.
-Governance attention and security patches prioritize newer versions, leaving V2 with slower response times to emerging threats.
+Governance attention and security patches prioritize newer versions, leaving V2 with slower response times to emerging threats — worsened by the March 2026 exit of ACI (61% of governance actions) and BGD Labs from the DAO.

 November 2023 security incident affected V2 markets across multiple chains, requiring emergency asset freezes.
 While no funds were lost, the vulnerability pattern demonstrates V2's aging codebase risk.

-At $135M remaining TVL, V2 still holds substantial user funds in deprecated markets where interest rate models and risk parameters receive less frequent governance updates.
+At $136M remaining TVL, V2 still holds substantial user funds in deprecated markets where interest rate models and risk parameters receive less frequent governance updates — with V4 launch focus consuming remaining DAO capacity.

 Frequently Asked Questions